-In the case of assisted reproduction, Directive 2006/86/EC (Article 6) identifies any type of gamete or embryo misidentification or mix-up as a serious adverse event that must be reported.
+In the case of ART, Directive 2006/86/EC (Article 6) identifies any type of gamete or embryo misidentification or mix-up as a serious adverse occurrence that must be reported.
 A summary report is prepared by the Commission and returned to all CAs, which are then required to make it available to tissue establishments.

 For blood components, Directive 2005/61/EC requires Member States to ensure that those facilities where transfusion occurs have procedures in place to retain the record of transfusions and to notify blood establishments without delay of any serious adverse outcome observed in recipients during or after transfusion which may be attributable to the quality or safety of blood and blood components.
 Members States shall also submit a complete report on serious adverse reactions and events to the Competent Authority on an annual basis.